jkarns275/CSC445Project/PROTOCOL.md

 When a client receives a write header from the server, it should display the corresponding message in the proper order, where messages with a lower ID# are displayed first.

+The `magic` field is used to differentiate between messages sent by a client that have the same contents.